primo-ppcg/bfal/README.md

 ]
 ```

-The brackets of the `if` and `else` clauses correspond to exactly the same control structures in brainfuck code, which is the point of annotation.
+The brackets of the `if` and `else` clauses correspond to exactly the same control structures in brainfuck code, which is the point of the annotation.

 It's also possible to write `if` and `while` statements without brackets, however each clause must be kept on a single line like this: